 Lead development role, and acting course leader for BA (Hons) Three Dimensional Design: Idea Material Object until August 2011.
-The course is designed to be material agnostic and aimed at inventive, inquisitive people with a passion for making and with ambition to delight, amuse and intrigue.
+The course was designed to be material agnostic, existing at the intersection of design practice and craft process, and aimed at inventive, inquisitive people with a passion for making and with an ambition to delight, amuse and intrigue.

-The overview of my research is to investigate the relationship between ubiquitous technologies and teaching and learning, questioning how such technologies can be used to explore and develop this experience.
-Blogging software, digital cameras and projectors, tablet computers and desktop technologies have been used to augment traditional methods of working and understand the barriers to development of new experiences.
+Since 2009 I have investigated the relationship between ubiquitous technologies and teaching and learning, questioning how such technologies can be used to explore and develop the learning experience.
+This has ranged from working with blogging software, using photogrammetry with digital cameras and projectors, new pedagogies emerging through tablet devices, and the creation and curation of an architectural scale digital art space, have augmented traditional methods of working and facilitated discussion about the barriers to the development of new experiences.

 - 2013: Internal Pedagogical Research award ‘Mind the Gap: Building Online Personal Archives’ to develop critical thinking and learning skills, whilst enhancing subject specific information in Art and Design.